ibexa/documentation-developer/docs/tutorials/enterprise_beginner/4_create_a_custom_block.md

     You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/ezstudio-beginner-tutorial/tree/master).

-The last of the planned Landing Page elements is still missing.
-You will create it by building a custom block for the Landing Page.
-You can utilize the possibility of creating custom blocks in many ways, with many complex configurations fitting your project.
-This tutorial will show you the process of creating a block on a very simple example: you will display a randomly chosen Content item from a selected folder.
+The last of the planned Landing Page elements is a custom block for the Landing Page.

-The procedure you will go through is based on (and uses parts of) a [post written on the eZ Community Blog](http://share.ez.no/blogs/core-development-team/extending-ez-studio-with-new-blocks).
-You can take a look there for more detailed explanation.
+The custom block will display a randomly chosen Content item from a selected folder.

-To create a custom block from scratch you will need four elements:
+To create a custom block from scratch you need four elements:

 - a block definition
 - a template for the block